-Users who visit a website went there with a purpose: to find an answer or to find a product/service that they are in need of.
-If users cannot immediately find that information on your website then they will go back out into Google and try again with the next result.
+Users who visit a website go there with a purpose: to find an answer or to find a product/service that they need.
+If users cannot immediately find that information on your website, then they will go back out into Google and try again with the next result.

-To avoid this from happening, it is important to make sure that a website prominently displays the appropriate information in a clear and simple manner.
-This could be by having a services page that clearly outlines each of your services or by prominently displaying Call To Action buttons.
+To avoid this from happening, it is important to make sure that a website prominently displays the appropriate information clearly and simply.
+This could be by having a services page that clearly outlines each of your services or by prominently displaying the Call To Action buttons.

-Want to learn more about how great UX Design can change the way that customers perceive your business online?
+Want to learn how great UX Design can change how customers perceive your business online?
 Contact K2 Analytics today.